Kevin Murray (Australian footballer): Career

-While his 333 games for Fitzroy was a then-VFL record, 208 of these games resulted in losses (which was the most ever suffered by a single player in the VFL/AFL until this was broken by Carlton's Kade Simpson in 2020), while he also played 44 games for East Perth for a total of 377 career premiership games in elite Australian rules football, which remained a record until it was broken by Barry Cable in Round 20 of the 1979 WANFL season.
+Murray's 333 games for Fitzroy was a then-VFL record, though 208 of these games resulted in losses – which was record for a player in the VFL/AFL until it was broken by Carlton's Kade Simpson in 2020.

+Murray also played 44 games for East Perth for a total of 377 career premiership games in elite Australian rules football, which remained a record until it was broken by Barry Cable in Round 20 of the 1979 WANFL season.

+In his career, Murray played in a total of 226 games that resulted in losses, which remained an elite Australian rules football record until broken by Ralph Sewer in Round 16 of the 1990 SANFL season; Sewer retired at the end of that season having played in 229 games that resulted in losses.

 Other matches

-Murray also played 30 matches in interstate football (24 for Victoria and six for Western Australia) - among Murray's other honours, he was named an All-Australian player in 1958 for Victoria and 1966 for West Australia, the first player to achieve that distinction for two states - and 17 pre-season/night series matches for Fitzroy (which are counted as senior by the WAFL but not the VFL/AFL).
-If these are included, Murray played a total of 424 senior career games: 374 in Victoria and 50 in Western Australia.
+Murray also played 30 matches in interstate football – 24 for Victoria and six for Western Australia.
+Among Murray's other honours, he was named an All-Australian player in 1958 for Victoria and 1966 for West Australia, the first player to achieve that distinction for two states.
+He also played in seventeen night series matches for Fitzroy, which are counted as senior by the WAFL but not the VFL/AFL.
+If these be included, Murray played a total of 424 senior career games: 374 in Victoria and 50 in Western Australia.

 The VFL/AFL lists Murray's total as 407 career senior games, with 357 in Victoria, excluding his pre-season/night series matches for Fitzroy.

 Despite the differing viewpoints, Murray was the first player in elite Australian rules football history to play 400 senior career matches, a feat he achieved in either of Round 15 of 1974 (using the VFL/AFL's total) or Round 20 of 1973 (using his overall total).

-Murray's Victorian senior career games total was behind only John Nicholls at his retirement (using either of the VFL/AFL's Victorian total of 357 or his overall Victorian total of 374), while his senior career games total remained an elite Australian rules football record until broken by Kevin Bartlett in either of Round 4 of 1983 (using the VFL/AFL's total of 407) or Round 12 of 1983 (using Murray's overall total of 424); Bartlett retired at the end of the 1983 season with 423 senior career games (excluding his pre-season/night series matches) or 435 senior career games (using his overall total).
+Using either of the VFL/AFL's Victorian total of 357 or his overall Victorian total of 374, Murray's Victorian career senior games total was behind only John Nicholls at his retirement.
+His senior career games total remained an elite Australian rules football record until broken by Kevin Bartlett in either of the 1982 Grand Final (using the VFL/AFL's totals), Round 12 of 1983 (excluding Bartlett's International Rules matches) or Round 5 of 1983 (including Bartlett's International Rules matches); Bartlett retired at the end of the 1983 season with 427 senior career games (using the VFL/AFL's totals), 435 senior career games (excluding his International Rules matches) or 439 senior career games (using his overall total).

 Brisbane Lions

 At the end of the 1996 season, Fitzroy merged with the Brisbane Bears to form the Brisbane Lions.
-Murray was a great supporter of the new entity and the Lions' club championship award, the Merrett–Murray Medal, is part-named in Murray's honour.
+Murray was a great supporter of the new entity; the Lions' club championship award, the Merrett–Murray Medal, is part-named in Murray's honour.

 Australian Football Hall of Fame

-Murray has been inducted into the Australian Football Hall of Fame and was elevated to legend status in 2010.
+Murray has been inducted into the Australian Football Hall of Fame and was elevated to Legend status in 2010.